gilch/hissp/README.md

 #### Modularity
 The Hissp language is made of tuples (and values), not text.
-The basic reader included with the project just implements convenient way to write them.
+The basic reader included with the project just implements a convenient way to write them.
 It's possible to write Hissp in "readerless mode" by writing these tuples in Python.

 Batteries are not included because Python already has them.
 Hissp's standard library is Python's.
-There are only two special forms: quote and lambda.
+There are only two special forms: ``quote`` and ``lambda``.
 Hissp does include a few basic macros and reader macros, just enough to write native unit tests, but you are not obligated to use them when writing Hissp.

 It's possible for an external project to provide an alternative reader with different syntax, as long as the output is Hissp code (tuples).
+One example of this is [Hebigo](https://github.com/gilch/hebigo), which has a more Python-like indentation-based syntax.

 Because Hissp produces standalone output, it's not locked into any one Lisp paradigm.
 It could work with a Clojure-like, Scheme-like, or Common-Lisp-like, etc.,